 Millersville is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,420 people and five constituent neighborhoods, Millersville is the 159th largest community in Pennsylvania.

-Millersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Millersville is a decidedly white-collar borough, with fully 86.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Millersville is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Millersville who work in food service (16.01%), office and administrative support (12.26%), and sales jobs (11.83%).
+There are especially a lot of people living in Millersville who work in food service (16.18%), sales jobs (12.76%), and office and administrative support (11.62%).

 Millersville is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Millersville to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The overall education level of Millersville citizens is substantially higher than the typical US community, as 31.02% of adults in Millersville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Millersville citizens is substantially higher than the typical US community, as 32.82% of adults in Millersville have at least a bachelor's degree.

 Millersville is a somewhat ethnically-diverse borough.
 The people who call Millersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millersville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Millersville include Irish, Italian, English, and Polish.